Kittysplit/kittysplit-blog/_posts/2018-06-30-split-bills-share-expenses-spreadsheet.md

 ---
 layout: post
-title: How to share expenses and split costs using an Excel Spreadsheet
+title: How to share expenses and split costs using a Spreadsheet
 ---

 There are some hard things in life -- and keeping track of expenses in a group